rmello4d/TheSustainableDeveloper/README.md

 # The Sustainable Developer

 The act of coding demands a considerable effort, both physical and mental.

 This book explores techniques in Meditation and Yoga in order to tackle a neglected side of software development:

 Self-Sustainability.

-We developers all know how often we abuse ourselves in front of a computer.
+We (developers) know how often we abuse ourselves in front of a computer.
+Is it possible to be establish a sustainable practice ?
+Yes.

-In the other hand, probably no other culture has dedicated more time in understanding the body and mind as have the Yogis.
+Probably no other culture has dedicated more time in understanding the body and mind as have the Yogis.
 There is an untapped value in the crossing of these worlds: developers and yogis have lots in common.

+Is the booking showing me how to twirl my body all over ?
+No. The explosion of yoga postures is a modern phenom.
+The book will take a different route.

 In fact, these last 25 years showed me that developers have Yogic capabilities to surprising levels.
 To suggest further, these capabilities can be refined to a higher level if looked under different lens.